OmarSuarezDoro/Crystals-Kyber-OOP-CC/README.md

 > - The accuracy in noice management

-### d) NTT (Number Theoretic Transform)
+### d) Number Theoretic Transform (NTT)

-The NTT is a variant of the Discrete Fourier Transform (DFT), but it operates in a finite field instead of complex numbers.
-This allows for efficient computations with integers, which is crucial for cryptographic applications.
-The primary reason for using NTT in cryptographic schemes like Kyber is to **efficiently perform polynomial multiplication**.
+The Number Theoretic Transform (NTT) is a variant of the Discrete Fourier Transform (DFT), but it operates in a finite field instead of complex numbers.
+As mentioned earlier, this element enables efficient computations with integers, which is crucial for cryptographic applications.
+The main reason to use NTT in cryptographic schemes like Kyber is:

+- Improve the efficiency of polynomial multiplication.
+- Reduce computational complexity.
+- Ensure security by working within a finite field.

+It is worth noting that in the repository's implementation, the NTT class includes methods to perform polynomial multiplication using pointwise multiplication, which involves:

+1. **Transformation to the frequency domain**: Each polynomial is transformed using the NTT, converting convolution operations in the time domain into pointwise multiplications in the frequency domain.

+2. **Pointwise multiplication**: Once in the frequency domain, the coefficients of the polynomials are directly multiplied with each other.

+3. **Inverse Transformation (INTT)**: Finally, the inverse NTT transformation is applied to return the result to the time domain, obtaining the final product polynomial.

 > [!Important]
 >